YaswanthaGoteka/AutoEST/README.md

 This project is a **machine learning application** that predicts the price of a car based on user-provided details such as make, model, year, color, mileage, condition, and accident history.
 It uses a **Random Forest Regressor** trained on car data that I aquired from Kaggle Datasets.

-Specifically: Hamidreza Naderbeygi: Cars for Sale from Kaggle
+Specifically: Hamidreza Naderbeygi, Cars for Sale from Kaggle
 ---

 ## Features
-Predicts car prices based on multiple attributes:
+Predicts car price range based on multiple attributes:
   - Car Make (e.g., Audi, BMW, Toyota)
   - Car Model (e.g., A3, X5, Corolla)
   - Year of Manufacture (validated against available dataset years)